Sales and marketing synergy is a regularly covered topic in business media. The concept is often discussed within organizations.

 Marketing technology has opened up new avenues for sales and marketing synergy.
 It’s easier than ever to control the lead flow.

-With closed loop reporting, marketing can understand what sources, content and offers ultimately resulted in the highest close rate.
+With closed-loop reporting, marketing can understand what sources, content, and offers ultimately resulted in the highest close rate.

 A Combined Marketing and Sales Funnel